truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Rsyncd.md

 {{< trueimage src="/images/SCALE/23.10/RsyncDAppInstalled.png" alt="Rsync Daemon Application Installed" id="5: Rsync Daemon Application Installed" >}}

+## Understanding Rsync App Settings
+The following sections provide more detailed explanations of the settings found in each section of the **Install Rsync Daemon** configuration screen.

 ### Application Name
 The **Application Name** section includes only the **Application Name** setting.
 Accept the default **rsyncd** or enter a new name to show on the **Installed** applications screen in the list and on the **Application Info** widget.